tezos-breadcrumbs/breadcrumbs/README.md

 Roadmap:

+- [ ] Telegram notifications.
+- [ ] Twitter notifications.
-- [ ] Run the payouts script on a Docker container in the background.
+- [ ] Run the payouts script on a Docker container in the background automagically.
-- [ ] Persist reward data on a local PostgresDB
+- [ ] Persist reward data on a local PostgresDB for reporting usage.
 - [ ] Pay rewards in FA2 tokens via built-in swaps.

 ... and more!